-The shift from traditional face-to-face leadership to the need of virtual leadership has been faster and more powerful than anyone could expect.
-Remote work is here to stay, as more and more companies – employers and employees – have had a chance to explore the positive aspects of it.
+The shift from traditional face-to-face leadership to the need for virtual leadership has been faster and more powerful than anyone could expect.
+Remote work is here to stay now that more and more companies – employers and employees – have had a chance to explore its positive aspects.

-When your team is working remotely, and from a distance, your leadership needs to adapt.
+When your team is working remotely from a distance, your leadership needs to adapt.
 The key is always proper people management, whether through traditional or virtual leadership.
 The elements to consider are just a little different.
-How do you, as a leader, create confidence and influence to successfully lead your team virtually?
+How do you, as a leader, create confidence and learn how to influence to successfully lead your team virtually?
 Do you need inspiration and examples of how to make your team perform when communication is mostly virtual?

-The more productive you, as a leader, are at leading virtual teams, the more you can take advantage of the benefits of virtual teams to your organization and remote work possibilities.
+The more productive you as a leader are at leading virtual teams, the more you can take advantage of the benefits of virtual teams and remote work possibilities for your organization.

 The Virtual Leadership program approaches the topical theme of leadership with a practical touch based on academic research.
 It is designed for leaders who are leading their teams from a distance, now and in the future.
 The program offers the big picture of current trends in leadership, focusing on virtual leadership and its success.

 In the program, you can take a more in-depth look into

 - Leading virtual teams – locally and globally